Advocating for Public Education

 As parents, you may be wondering why the BCTF is involved in advocating for adequately funded public education.
 Our decision to make education a priority stems from our commitment to public education.
 Inherent in this commitment are the principles and ideals of the

 Charter of Public Education.
 Foremost among these is that everyone has the right to a free, quality public education.

 Teachers are also very concerned about the impact of the excessive focus on testing, data collection, measuring and ranking.
 The brochure "

 Talking about teaching and learning" may help to begin a discussion of these issues.

 Neighbourhood schools closed

-Between the 2001–02 and 2008–09 school years, 176 public schools in BC have closed, and many more are slated to close or threatened with closure in coming years.
+Since 2002, more than 200 public schools in BC have closed.
 The number of closures in such a narrow space of time is unprecedented in our province’s public school history.

 The BCTF has compiled and made public a comprehensive accounting of the